 Syndromic surveillance is a strategy used by public health to detect emerging issues and monitor the health of people in the community.
-The Virginia Department of Health collects and analyzes health data from participating Eligible Hospitals and Eligible Professionals to identify emerging trends of public health concern.
+VDH collects and analyzes health data from participating EHs and EPs to identify emerging trends of public health concern.
 The data are categorized into syndromes based on the patient’s symptoms and reason for visit (chief complaint) or diagnosis.
 Analytic tools are then used to rapidly identify unusual patterns in time or space that might indicate situations of concern.
-In Virginia, syndromic surveillance is used to monitor the level of influenza-like illness during flu season, illnesses and injuries associated with major storms and natural disasters, health problems associated with mass gatherings, and emerging outbreaks and issues of public health concern in the community.
+For example, in Virginia, syndromic surveillance is used to monitor influenza-like illness, COVID-like Illness, injuries due to drug overdose and firearm injury, illnesses and injuries associated with natural disasters and mass gatherings, and emerging outbreaks and issues of public health concern within the community.

 Note: The use of the term “Meaningful Use” on VDH websites refers to the exchange of public health messaging with VDH for all CMS EHR Incentive Programs such as Promoting Interoperability, Meaningful Use, MIPS, or OPPS.